Friends in Need Food Bank

 Each client receives produce and protein (as available) on a weekly basis through the Perishable Food Recovery Program.

-8. Milk and Eggs Program and Special Dietary Needs
+6. Milk and Eggs Program and Special Dietary Needs

 Women throughout their term of pregnancy receive milk and eggs every two weeks from the date we receive a doctor’s note until the child reaches the age of one.
-Diapers will be provided twice a month until the child reaches the age of three.
+Diapers will be provided twice a month until the child reaches the age of 2.5.

 Children up to age 16 receive 1 litre of milk and 1 dozen eggs twice a month.
 When there are more than two children in a family, then two litres of milk will be provided twice a month.